vespa-engine/documentation/en/nearest-neighbor-search.md

 and the distance-metric setting is used when calculating the distance at query-time.
 It still makes sense to have the metric as a field-property, as the field values are often produced using a specific distance metric.
-Finally, without `index` there is no need to restart Vespa after redeploying with a new distance metric.

 ### Configure rank profiles for nearest neighbor search
 Lastly, one need to configure how to [rank](ranking.html) products which